Lucyjpjones/lj-fscr/testing.md

 **17. Sort and filter the list of available products and programmes**

 I have added a sort and filter option to the products and programmes page to allow a user to easily find what they are looking for.
 I also decided to add this function to the blog page as I think it will be useful to the user as more blogs get posted over time.

+The pages also feature a count functionality showing the user how many items are being displayed on the page.
+For example if the user filtered the products page by accessories they would see all the accessories and the number of products found.
+If no products are found the user would be displayed with the message "Sorry no search results found".

 <img src="media/us-17.png">